Pope Pius XII: World consecration to the Immaculate Heart of Mary

 As a young boy and in later life, Pacelli was an ardent follower of the Virgin Mary.
 He was consecrated as a bishop on 13 May 1917, the very first day of the apparitions of Our Lady of Fátima.
-Based on the Portuguese mystic Alexandrina of Balazar requests, he consecrated the world to the Immaculate Heart of Mary in 1942.
+Based on the Portuguese mystic Alexandrina of Balazar's requests, he consecrated the world to the Immaculate Heart of Mary in 1942.
 His remains were to be buried in the crypt of Saint Peter's Basilica on the feast day of Our Lady of Fátima, 13 October 1958.

 Dogma of the Assumption of Mary

-On 1 November 1950, Pius XII invoked papal infallibility for the first time since 1854 by defining the dogma of the Assumption of Mary, namely that she "having completed the course of her earthly life, was assumed body and soul into heavenly glory".
+On 1 November 1950, Pius XII invoked papal infallibility for the first time since 1854 by defining the dogma of the Assumption of Mary, namely that she, "having completed the course of her earthly life, was assumed body and soul into heavenly glory".
 To date this is the last time full papal infallibility has been used.
 The dogma was preceded by the 1946 encyclical Deiparae Virginis Mariae, which requested all Catholic bishops to express their opinion on a possible dogmatization.
 On 8 September 1953, the encyclical Fulgens corona announced a Marian year for 1954, the centennial of the Dogma of the Immaculate Conception.
 In the encyclical Ad caeli reginam he promulgated the Queenship of Mary feast.
-Mystici corporis summarizes his mariology.
+Mystici Corporis Christi summarizes his mariology.
 On 15 August 1954, the Feast of the Assumption, he initiated the practice of leading the Angelus every Sunday before address to the crowd assembled at Castel Gandolfo.